 At the annual meeting of stockholders held on April 22, 2008, the stockholders approved the terms of the Company's Performance-Based Incentive Cash Compensation Plan for Executive Officers (the "Cash Incentive Plan").
 Under the Cash Incentive Plan, executive officers have an opportunity to earn bonuses of up to 100 percent of their annual salaries, not to exceed a maximum amount of \$2 million per individual per year, upon achievement of bonus performance goals which are pre-set every year by the Compensation Committee upon its approval of the performance bonus program for that year.
-For 2010, these performance goals were based on targeted revenue growth, targeted pre-tax profit growth, and increase in pre-tax profits over the previous year's pre-tax profit base.
+For 2011, these performance goals for Messrs.
+R. Randall Rollins, Gary W. Rollins and Harry J. Cynkus were based on targeted revenue growth of the Company, targeted pre-tax profit growth of the Company, and increase in pre-tax profits over the previous year's pre-tax profit base of the Company.
+For 2011, these performance goals for Messrs.
+John F. Wilson and Robert J. Wanzer were based on targeted revenue growth of their respective divisional responsibilities, and targeted pre-profit growth of their respective divisional responsibilities.

-For the revenue performance goal, Messrs.
-R. Randall Rollins and Gary W. Rollins are eligible to earn bonuses of between five and 35 percent of their respective annual salary, Mr. Glen W. Rollins was eligible to earn a bonus of between 2.5 percent and 30 percent of his annual salary, and Messrs.
-Harry J. Cynkus and Michael W. Knottek are eligible to earn a bonus of between 1.25 percent and 15 percent of his respective annual salary.
-The minimum growth in revenue to earn a bonus under the Cash Incentive Plan for 2010 was a 2.39 percent increase over prior year revenue.
-Because the actual increase in revenues in 2010 over base year revenues was 5.78 percent, this resulted in bonuses of 35 percent of salary for Messrs.
-Randall and Gary Rollins and 15 percent of salary for Mr. Harry Cynkus.
-Messrs.
-Glen W. Rollins and Michael W. Knottek were no longer serving as executive officers of the Company at December 31, 2010 and therefore not eligible to receive bonuses under the Cash Incentive Plan in 2010.
+For the Company revenue performance goal, Messrs.
+R. Randall Rollins and Gary W. Rollins were eligible to earn bonuses of between 5 and 35 percent of their respective annual salary and Mr. Harry J. Cynkus is eligible to earn a bonus of between 1.25 percent and 15 percent of his annual salary.
+The minimum growth in revenue over prior year for these persons to be eligible to earn a bonus under this element of the Cash Incentive Plan for 2011 was 4.44 percent.
+Because the actual increase in Company revenues in 2011 over base year revenues was 6.0 percent, this resulted in bonuses of 26.2 percent of salary for Messrs.
+R. Randall Rollins and Gary W. Rollins, and 10.6 percent of salary for Mr. Harry Cynkus.